andrijaitis/NordMotor-1/README.md

 you can check for latest updates on https://github.com/lietuviskalba/NordMotor

-If you have problems with operating the program, check the Program Manual in the report
+If you have problems with operating the program, check the Program Manual in the report.